NRK Super

-NRK Super is a Norwegian TV & radio channel aimed at children, run by the Norwegian Broadcasting Corporation.
-The TV channel is broadcast on the digital terrestrial network, on the same frequency as NRK3 from 7am to 7pm, and was launched 1 December 2007.
-The NRK Super radio channel is broadcast on DAB radio (from 6am to 9pm) and the internet, and was originally named NRK Barn (NRK Children in English).
+NRK Super is a Norwegian children's television and radio channel, run by NRK.
+The TV channel is broadcast on the digital terrestrial network and on all Norwegian cable and satellite services, officially from 06:30 to 19:30 (7:30pm) local time, and was launched on 1 December 2007.
+The NRK Super radio channel is broadcast on DAB radio 24/7 (having previously been on air from 06:00 to 21:00) and on internet radio, and was originally named NRK Barn (NRK Children in English).
 It was launched on 16 October 2007.